NetLogo/NetLogo/src/main/org/nlogo/headless/README.md

-top-level classes of headless (command line, no GUI) support
+Top-level classes of headless (command line, no GUI) support.